gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-19-spinner
+Show spinner when waiting on an api response.

 ### step-18-todos
 Clean up a bunch of small TODOs.